Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test10_clue_analysis(gemini).md

 ⚠️ Concerns:
 - Minor thematic overlap observed

-### Misinformed Clues: 3/5
+### Misinformed Clues: 4/5
-**Good - Meets requirements**
+**Very Good - Exceeds expectations**

-The misinformed clues are related to the answer (historical events), but they are vague enough to apply to multiple choices.
-Clue 1 mentions 'brief moments or extended periods of time' and a 'gathering of people', which could describe artistic movements or geographical features.
-Clue 2 is even more vague as it describes 'planned celebrations' which can be applied to all three choices.
-The clues are not bad, but they could be improved by being more closely linked to historical events, but still vague enough to cause doubt.
+The misinformed clues (e.g., gatherings, planned celebrations) are vague enough to apply to both historical events and other choices like geographical features or artistic movements.
+They create productive ambiguity.

 ✅ Strengths:
 - Attempt to create ambiguity